sahandnayebaziz/StateView/readme.md

 ## Installation

 You can install StateView from CocoaPods.
+The latest release of StateView supports Swift 3.

 `pod 'StateView'`

+For Swift 2, use the last tag of StateView before StateView 2.

+`pod 'StateView', '~> 1.3'`